DylanKojiCheslin/linearSystemSolver/README.md

 ## project specifications

 ### features
-takes a system that conforms to the augmented matrix notation and find if the systems has: no solution, one solution, infinite solutions. if there is one or more solutions then define them.
+takes systems of linear equations in augmented matrix notation and find if the systems have: no solution, one solution, infinite solutions. if there is a solution defines it.

 ##find if the systems has: no solution, one solution, infinite solutions